kzerbe/fader-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.
 Screen layout is done with Twitter Bootstrap 4.

+## Demo installation

+An installed release of the app is accessible at http://zerbe.cloud:3000/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.